takafumi-shiraogawa/Hornussen/doc/usage.rst

 -------------------

 1. Preprocessing
   1.1.
-Get a list of target molecules (target_molecules.inp) by APDFT.
+Get a list of target molecules (target_molecules.inp) by modified APDFT.
   1.2.
 Geometry optimization of the reference molecule by electronic structure theory
-       to be used in APDFT.
+       to be used in modified APDFT.

 Preprocessing